 Lakeland Terriers c 1930

 The Lakeland Terrier was first developed to bolt the mountain fox indigenous to the Lakes District of England.
-Mountain foxes made their homes on the rocky ledges within caves.So unlike the Border Terrier which worked in soft earths, the Lakeland had to bolt mountain foxes from their unforgiving rocky homes or dens.
+Mountain foxes made their homes on the rocky ledges within caves.So, unlike the Border Terrier which worked in soft earth, the Lakeland had to bolt mountain foxes from their unforgiving rocky homes or dens.
 This required the Lakeland Terrier be sufficiently narrow in the chest to squeeze between the rocks and be able to retreat backwards without becoming jammed.
 They also had to have the length of leg to jump onto the ledges to bolt the mountain fox from its den.